mcpcpc/mcpcpc.github.io/src/index.md

 [xwm](https://github.com/mcpcpc/xwm) ("XCB Window Manager") is a tiny floating window manager written using the XCB protocol.
-This project is considered a minimally viable solution and, therefore, provides a **limited** set of out-of-box features:
+This project is considered a minimally viable solution and, therefore, provides a limited set of out-of-box
+features:

+* configurable window paremeters (default size, borders, colors, etc.)
+* configurable and extendable key bindings
-* configurable/extendable window paremeters, key bindings and default utilities
+* configurable and extendable default utilities (beyond st, dmenu, and surf)
 * focus follows mouse

 This sets the expectation for the the user to expand or patch-in features that they so desire.
 This project is also POSIX C99 and MISRA-C compliant, which promotes portability, security and safety of the source.

-The acyronym "xwm" is a homage to the original and now-defunct "X Window Manager".
+The acyronym *xwm* is a homage to the original and now-defunct "X Window Manager".
 Both projects are unaffiliated and do not share any common source code.

 ## xbg